 What was Litecoin’s all-time high?

-It depends on where you look, but most exchanges have Litecoin’s all-time high at above $400 in 2023.
-According to the expert predictions above, Litecoin could set a new all-time high in the coming years.
+It depends on where you look, but most exchanges have Litecoin’s all-time high at above $400 in 2021.
+Litecoin could set a new all-time high in the years ahead according to the expert predictions above.

 Is Litecoin worth investing in 2022?